How Your Traditional Company Can Keep In Touch With Modern Technology

 The internet is a little bit different, though.
 It adds an extra layer of interactivity and audience involvement that means your design really has to be on point.
 As well as making your website look incredible, invest some time thinking about how people are moving about the site.
 If you can make it easy for them to find the information they want (and make the sale), then your design job is done.

-Make sure your site can handle large amounts of data
+Make sure your site can handle large amounts of data with minimal downtime

 As part of our day-to-day, we need to handle lots of information and design-heavy files.
 The documents clients send to us are loaded with colour, fonts and graphics, and are often quite heavy on the megabytes.
 If a site goes above its monthly limit in terms of upload/download quantity, it can go down, meaning a blank web page and lost sales.